nicholaswile/nicholaswile/README.md

 <h1> Hello, I'm Niko ~</h1>

-<p align="justify">I work in a VR Research Lab at KSU.
-For work projects I utilize high-level abstractions in video game development and virtual reality with Unity and Unreal Engine.
-For personal projects I primarily work in the manually managed memory domain using C++ with a focus on computer graphics and multimedia.
+<p align="justify">I work in the manually managed memory domain of computer graphics using C++ while also utilizing high-level abstractions in video game development and virtual reality with Unity and Unreal Engine.
 Some of my projects include software renderers, ray tracers, hardware accelerated graphics, video games, VR simulations, video game console emulators, and computer vision. </p>

 <!--
 **nicholaswile/nicholaswile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.